By S.C. Shaw

 2 Corinthians 5:21 “For our sake (amazing God would do this for us) he made him to be sin who knew no sin, so that in him we might become the righteousness of God.
 (What a gift!
 Why oh Lord such love to me?)

 1 John 1:5-6 “This is the message we have heard from Him and proclaim to you, that God is light, and in him is no darkness at all.
-If we say we have fellowship with him while we walk in darkness (not stumble or mess up sometimes), we lie and do not practice (the contrast of walking in darkness and practicing truth.
+If we say we have fellowship with him while we walk in darkness (not stumble or mess up sometimes), we lie and do not practice (the contrast of walking in darkness and practicing the truth.
 Both actions.
-Both convey a life style of sin or salvation) the truth.”
+Both convey a lifestyle of sin or salvation) the truth.”

 3 Ways to read this:

 The topic in this blog is no small matter.
-We are talking life and death.
+We are talking about life and death.
 I want each of you to pick one of the 3 ways to read this.

 - You are not a believer, or not sure if you are?
 I want you to listen with the fact that this pertains to you whether you like it or not.
 Begin to understand you aren’t simply a “good person” and everything will be fine as long as you don’t kill anyone.
 This is a life-giving, free gift we are talking about.

 - You are a believer but you’re a baby spiritually.
 This whole topic sounds a little dark and scary.
 But You need to hear, listen and take to heart what is being said.
 These aren’t my words.
 This is the Bible.
 The word of God and it is real and serious stuff.
-We need to grow in our faith, and that starts by a real understating of our sin and forgiveness.
+We need to grow in our faith, and that starts with a real understating of our sin and forgiveness.